On resonant energy sets for Hamiltonian systems with reflections: Examples of resonant energy levels for potentials outside

 where $\tau(E,\theta)>0$ is the length of $\gamma(E,\theta)$.
 Since $p_\xi=0$, $q_\xi=0$, $p_a=p_{\bar a}>0$, and $q_b=q_{\bar b}>0$, this gives

 In view of \eqref{eq:ga44} and \eqref{eq:a+b}, it follows that

 so $\vartheta(E,\theta)=\pi/4$, which completes the proof of the openness of $\mathcal{E}(P,V_1,V_2)$. \end{proof}

-\section{Examples of resonant energy levels for potentials outside $\mathcal{SP}$.}
+\section{Examples of resonant energy levels for potentials outside $\mathcal{SP}$}

-The main purpose of this section is to show that option ($b$) in Theorem~\ref{thm:main2} is not empty.
+The main purpose of this section is to show that option ($b$) in Theorem~\ref{thm:main2} can occur.
 We construct a pair of potentials $V_1,V_2$ that are not in $\mathcal{SP}$ and for which a resonant energy level $E>0$ exists for certain polygons $P$.
-Then, by Theorem~\ref{thm:main2}, the set $\mathcal{E}(P,V_1,V_2)$ is one-element.
+Then, by Theorem~\ref{thm:main2}, the set $\mathcal{E}(P,V_1,V_2)$ is a singleton.

 In view of {Proposition~\ref{prop:twobad}}, if $E>0$ is a resonant energy level, then there exists a positive rational $\gamma$ such that